A GIT interpretration of the Harder-Narasimhan filtration: Abstract

 \section{Abstract}

 An unstable torsion free sheaf on a smooth projective variety gives a GIT unstable point in certain Quot scheme.
 To a GIT unstable point, Kempf associates a ``maximally destabilizing'' 1-parameter subgroup, and this induces a filtration of the torsion free sheaf.
 We show that this filtration coincides with the Harder-Narasimhan filtration.
-Then we prove the analogous result for holomorphic pairs.